runely/calendar-homey/README.md

     - Bugfix: Non-Error exception captured with keys: $__type, data (#181)
     - Enhancement: Url's with webcal://... is replaced with https://... (#180)
     - Enhancement: Url's in settings are now validated (#180)
+    - Bugfix: Amount value in 'Time frame' shoud be numbers only (#182)
 - 0.4.5
     - Bugfix: Cannot read property 'start' of undefined (#179)
 - 0.4.4